decretist/Dissertation/Chapter3/chapter3.md

 questions of the authority, author, and authorship of the *Decretum*.[^stan]

-[^stan]: "The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
-Here, you need to lay out the traditional evidence used for solving this puzzle.
-You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

 Scholars such as Noonan, Winroth, and Pennington who have investigated the authorship of the *Decretum* in recent decades have primarily been interested in the question of who wrote the exact words the